toopher/toopher-java/README-Iframe.md

 ### Step 2: Toopher-Iframe postback validation
 1. Toopher-Iframe results posted back to server
-1. Server calls `ToopherIframe.validate()` to verify that result is valid.  `.validate()` returns a `Map` of trusted data if the signature is valid, or `null` if the signature is invalid.
+1. Server calls `ToopherIframe.validate()` to verify that result is valid.  `.validate()` returns a `Map` of trusted data if the signature is valid, or throws a `SignatureValidationError` if the signature is invalid.
-1. If the result from `.validate()` is not null, the server should check for possible errors returned by the API in the `error_code` map entry
+1. The server should check for possible errors returned by the API in the `error_code` map entry
 1. If no errors were returned, the result of the authentication is in the `granted` map entry

 ### Iframe HTML markup